Pudd'nhead Wilson: Plot

 The setting is the fictional frontier town of Dawson's Landing on the banks of the Mississippi River in the first half of the 19th century.
 David Wilson, a young lawyer, moves to town, and a clever remark of his is misunderstood, which causes locals to brand him a "pudd'nhead" (nitwit).
 His hobby of collecting fingerprints does not raise his standing in the eyes of the townsfolk, who consider him to be eccentric and do not frequent his law practice.

 "Pudd'nhead" Wilson is left in the background as the focus shifts to the slave Roxy, her son, and the family they serve.
 Roxy is one-sixteenth black and majority white, and her son, Valet de Chambre (referred to as Chambers), is 1/32 black.
-Roxy is principally charged with caring for her inattentive master's infant son, Tom Driscoll, who is the same age as her own son.
+Roxy is principally charged with caring for her inattentive master's infant son, Tom Driscoll, who was born on the same day as her own son and whose mother died a week after giving birth.
 After fellow slaves are caught stealing and are nearly sold "down the river" to a master in the Deep South, Roxy fears for her son and herself.
 She considers killing her boy and herself but decides to switch Chambers and Tom in their cribs to give her son a life of freedom and privilege.